Keyboard shortcuts

 String

 The path to a PEM formatted file containing the client certificate for Mutual TLS authentication if enabled on the server.
-Also supports being given the entire PEM data as string.
-Requires a pro license.
+Also supports being given the entire PEM data as a string.
+Requires a Pro license.

 String